 If your album meets either of the following requirements, it will be considered an EP:

-Again, your album will automatically have "-EP” added to the title if you meet these conditions.
+Your album will automatically have “EP” added to the title if you meet these criteria.

 Your release will be classified under the EP category if both of the following conditions are met:

-I suggest using the nomenclature of an EP as a tactical marketing strategy.
+Here at LedgerNote, we would suggest using the nomenclature of an EP as a tactical marketing strategy.
 Use it to keep your “studio album” discography pristine and perfect.
-Release anything not meant to be a main album as an EP or compilation so you can keep feeding your fans what they want, so when your next big LP comes out they still care about you and come to see you on tour.
+Release anything not suited for your full length albums as an EP or compilation so you can keep feeding your fans what they want.
+That way, when you’re ready to drop your next big LP, your fans will have been following along and they’ll be itching to see you on tour.